Top 10 Wheelchair Accessible Attractions in London

 Lift your wheelchair up to Tower Bridge

 One of the most famous bridges in the city and an instantly recognisable landmark, you would be surprised to learn that Tower Bridge is fully accessible.
 Both the bridge and the engine rooms are connected by a lift, which means that you can start from either of them.
 Wheelchairs are also available to borrow.
-Some rooms in the tower are lit up by natural light, so there will be some darker places in the tower than others.
+Some rooms in the tower are only lit up by natural light, so there will be some darker places in the tower which may be tricky to navigate through.
+For more information, visit: www.towerbridge.org.uk

 Book your Wheelchair Access Visit Madame Tussauds